4 Reasons Why Hobbies Are Good For Your Health

 These benefits don’t just come in the form of fitness either.
 Many also have fantastic effects on other areas of your life.
 So take a look at some of the top reasons why hobbies are good for your overall health.

 If you find your social circles have dwindled in recent years, it could be a great time to open up your network through a hobby.
 It’s natural for friendships to fade over time, especially if you lead very different lifestyles.
 However, that doesn’t mean you can’t start making new friends that have similar interests as you.
 Social interaction, in general, is good for the soul.
 It allows you to learn about other people, get to know them on a closer level and share experiences.
+Hobbies, like live action role-playing (LARP) and team sports, help you meet and interact with new people and learn to navigate social relationships better.
+They also give you a sense of belongingness and companionship.
+Many strong and lasting friendships are formed between people who share the same interests and hobbies.

 Gives you a break from everyday routine